teal-language/tl/docs/tutorial.md

 things incorrectly, the program will crash at runtime, or even worse: it will misbehave... silently.

-The variables of tl do know about types: each variable has an assigned type and will hold on to that type forever.
-This way, there's a whole class of mistakes that the tl compiler is able to warn you about before the program even runs.
+The variables of Teal do know about types: each variable has an assigned type and will hold on to that type forever.
+This way, there's a whole class of mistakes that the Teal compiler is able to warn you about before the program even runs.

 Of course, it cannot catch every possible mistake in a program, but it should